ChuhengWei/ChuhengWei.github.io/_pages/about.md

 News
 ======
+- [12/2024] Passed Oral Exam and advanced to PhD candidacy.
+- [10/2024] Three papers accepted by TRB 2025 and will be presented at the TRB 2025 Annual Meeting.
 - [09/2024] MappedPillars awarded Best Student Poster Runner-up Award at [DSAA 2024](https://dsaa2024.dsaa.co/)
 - [07/2024] RAF-RCNN accepted by [ITSC 2024](https://ieee-itsc.org/2024/)
 - [07/2024] Awarded UCR Esther F. Hays Graduate Fellowship